Moleskine Sketchbook inky Map Drawing of Venice

 Moleskine Sketchbook inky Map Drawing of Venice, On my trip to Venice, I set out to explore one of the most romantic cities in the world.
 Known for its art, architecture, and culture, it has been referred to as the ‘most beautiful city built by man’ – so, of course, I had to see it for myself.

 During my day in Venice, I visited five locations:

-- Grand Canal: Lined with over 170 buildings that date from the 13th to the 18th century, the Grand Canal it is major water-traffic corridor in Venice.
+- Grand Canal: Lined with over 170 buildings that date from the 13th to the 18th century, the Grand Canal is a major water-traffic corridor in Venice.

 - Basilica De San Marco: The best-known church in Venice, St. Mark’s Basilica is one of the most prominent examples of Italo-Byzantine architecture.
 Its gold mosaics give the cathedral its opulent look, earning it the nickname Chiesa d’Oro (Church of Gold).

-- San Marco Campanile: Standing 98.6 metres tall, St Mark’s Campanile is one of the most recognizable pieces of architecture in Venice.
-It has inspired the designs of many other towers around the world in cities like Seattle, Toronto and Brisbane.
+- San Marco Campanile: Standing 98.6 meters tall, St Mark’s Campanile is one of the most recognizable pieces of architecture in Venice.
+It has inspired the designs of many other towers around the world in cities like Seattle, Toronto, and Brisbane.